Amidah: When the Amidah is recited

-On regular weekdays, the Amidah is prayed three times, once each during the morning, afternoon, and evening services that are known respectively as Shacharit, Mincha, and Ma'ariv.
+On regular weekdays, the Amidah is prayed three times, once each during the morning, afternoon, and evening prayer services that are known respectively as Shacharit, Mincha, and Ma'ariv.

 One opinion in the Talmud claims, with support from Biblical verses, that the concept for each of the three services was founded respectively by each of the three biblical patriarchs.
 The prescribed times for reciting the Amidah thus may come from the times of the public tamid ("eternal") sacrifices that took place in the Temples in Jerusalem.
 After the Second Temple's destruction in 70 CE, the Council of Jamnia determined that the Amidah would substitute for the sacrifices, directly applying Hosea's dictate, "So we will render for bullocks the offering of our lips."
 For this reason, the Amidah should be recited during the time period in which the tamid would have been offered.
 Accordingly, since the Ma'ariv service was originally optional, as it replaces the overnight burning of ashes on the Temple altar rather than a specific sacrifice, Maariv's Amidah is not repeated by the hazzan (reader), while all other Amidot are repeated.

-On Shabbat, Rosh Chodesh, and other Jewish holidays there is a Musaf ("Additional") Amidah to replace the additional communal sacrifices of these days.
-On Yom Kippur (Day of Atonement), a fifth recitation, Ne'ilah, is added to replace a special sacrifice offered on that day.
+On Shabbat, Rosh Chodesh, and other Jewish holidays there is a Mussaf ("Additional") Amidah to replace the additional communal sacrifices of these days.
+On Yom Kippur, a fifth recitation, Ne'ilah, is added as well.

 Structure of Weekday Amidah

 The weekday Amidah contains nineteen blessings.
-Each blessing ends with the signature "Blessed are you, O Lord..." and the opening blessing begins with this signature as well.
+Each blessing ends with the signature "Blessed are you, O Lord..."; the opening blessing begins with this signature, as well.

 The first three blessings as a section are known as the shevach ("praise"), and serve to inspire the worshipper and invoke God's mercy.
 The middle thirteen blessings compose the bakashah ("request"), with six personal requests, six communal requests, and a final request that God accept the prayers.
 The final three blessings, known as the hoda'ah ("gratitude"), thank God for the opportunity to serve the Lord.
 The shevach and hoda'ah are standard for every Amidah, with some changes on certain occasions.